Powerful headlines can drive readers into a story or — if they fly foul — turn them away. Do you know how to write headlines that hit home?

-Leon will be joined by WordSouth Editorial Director Noble Sprayberry, who manages 23 regional broadband magazines, and Director of Marketing and Business Development Andy Johns, an award-winning newspaper reporter.
+Leon was joined by WordSouth Editorial Director Noble Sprayberry, who manages 23 regional broadband magazines, and Director of Marketing and Business Development Andy Johns, an award-winning newspaper reporter.

 To warm up for the webinar, we asked our editorial pitch headline hitters to share favorite headlines that score with readers.